stianh/gradle-release-plugin/README.md

 * Creates a git tag for you current head named ${branchName}-REL-${version}

 **releasePerform**
 * This task depends on the :releasePrepare task.
-* Depends on uploadArtifacts and push the tag created in releasePrepare.
+* Depends on uploadArtifacts and perform a git push tags.

 Known issues and limitations:
 -------------